-At 60, Parks fears his prospects of getting a job are very slim, even though he has a degree in civil engineering and has vast experience in project management.
+At 60, he fears his prospects of getting a job are very slim, even though he has a degree in civil engineering and has vast experience in project management.

-A similar story is recounted by John Jones, 52, a fellow resident of Lancaster County in Pennsylvania.
-Jones lost his teaching job last July as the state government attempted to close a funding shortfall.
+A similar story is recounted by John Jones, 52, a fellow resident of Lancaster County, Pennsylvania.
+Jones lost his teaching job last July as the Pennsylvania state government tried to close a funding shortfall.

 He has tried to market his management skills in manufacturing and the fast-growing field of health care, but has found them already overcrowded.